-The Special Secretariat for the Protection of Unaccompanied Minors of the Ministry of Migration and Asylum in collaboration with the competent Public Prosecutor will appoint a guardian or representative who is going to assist you in order to submit an international protection application and will care for your accommodation and welfare.
+The General Secretariat for Vulnerable Persons & Institutional Protection of the Ministry of Migration and Asylum in collaboration with the competent Public Prosecutor will appoint a guardian or representative who is going to assist you in order to submit an international protection application and will care for your accommodation and welfare.
 This person will have the required knowledge and experience so as to practice his/her duties in a way that ensures your best interest This person will have the required knowledge and experience so as to practice his/her duties in a way that ensures your best interest.

 In case you are under fifteen (15) years old, your international protection application must be submitted by the guardian or representative appointed to you.
 In case you are above fifteen (15) years old, you may submit your application yourself.

 The Asylum Service is going to set a date for your interview appointment and you are going to receive your international protection applicant’s card which allows you to stay in Greece.
 You must renew your applicant’s card before the expiration date mentioned on the card and not miss your international protection interview appointment.